Atlas975/Notes/SoftwareEngineering/Concurrency.md

 # Concurrency pitfalls

 ## Deadlocks
-- A deadlock describes a situation in which a processes cannot progress due to waiting on a shared synchronized resource currently held by another thread.
+- A deadlock describes a situation in which a processes cannot progress due to waiting on a shared synchronised resource currently held by another thread.
 - Ways of combating this include:

 > ![[Pasted image 20221101164743.png]]